timojuez/hificon/README.md

 ### Server Software
+You can implement an own scheme or protocol.
+Client and Server is being implemented into one single class.
+Inherit e.g. the class AbstractScheme or TelnetScheme.
+Pay attention to the methods `poll_feature` and `set_feature`.
-You can implement an own scheme and start the server by running `python3 -m hificon.server --target SCHEME_MODULE.CLASS`
+Start the server by running `python3 -m hificon.server --target SCHEME_MODULE.CLASS`

 If the prefix `emulate:` is being added to `--target`, a dummy server will be run for testing.
 You can connect to it using the clients mentioned above.